-3 This amount is calculated by multiplying \$40,000 by the Eligible Acres as defined in this Settlement.
+2 This amount is calculated by multiplying \$40,000 by the Eligible Acres as defined in this Settlement.

 b.
 Each Cost Summary and Certification shall include a complete and accurate written cost summary and certification of the necessary costs incurred and paid by Respondent for the Work covered by the particular submission, excluding costs not eligible for disbursement under ¶ 45 (Costs Excluded from Disbursement).
-Each Cost Summary and Certification shall contain the following statement signed by Respondent's Director, EHS Remediation & Governance:
+Each Cost Summary and Certification shall contain the following statement signed by Respondent's Director, Global Remediation, or other equivalent representative of Respondent:

-To the best of my knowledge, after thorough investigation and review of Respondent's documentation of costs incurred and paid for Work performed pursuant to this Settlement [insert, as appropriate: "up to the date of completion of milestone 1," "between the date of completion of milestone 2,"] I certify that the information contained in or accompanying this submission is true, accurate, and complete.
+To the best of my knowledge, after thorough investigation and review of Respondent's documentation of costs incurred and paid for Work performed pursuant to this Settlement [insert, as appropriate: "up to the date of completion of milestone 1," "between the date of completion of milestone 2," I certify that the information contained in or accompanying this submission is true, accurate, and complete.
 I am aware that there are significant penalties for knowingly submitting false information, including the possibility of fine and imprisonment.

-Respondent's Director, EHS Remediation & Governance shall also provide EPA a list of the documents that he or she reviewed in support of the Cost Summary and Certification.
+Respondent's Director, Global Remediation, or other equivalent representative of Respondent shall also provide EPA a list of the documents that he or she reviewed in support of the Cost Summary and Certification.
 Upon request by EPA, Respondent shall submit to EPA any additional information that EPA deems necessary for its review and approval of a Cost Summary and Certification.

-c.
-If EPA finds that a Cost Summary and Certification includes a mathematical error, costs excluded under \P 45 (Costs Excluded from Disbursement), costs that are inadequately documented, or costs submitted in a prior Cost Summary and Certification, it will notify Respondent and provide it an opportunity to cure the deficiency by submitting a revised Cost Summary and Certification.
-If Respondent fails to cure the deficiency, EPA will recalculate Respondent's costs eligible for disbursement for that submission and disburse the corrected amount to Respondent in accordance with the procedures in \P 42 (Timing, Amount, and Method of Phase 1 Disbursement).
+- c.
+If EPA finds that a Cost Summary and Certification includes a mathematical error, costs excluded under ¶ 45 (Costs Excluded from Disbursement), costs that are inadequately documented, or costs submitted in a prior Cost Summary and Certification, it will notify Respondent and provide it an opportunity to cure the deficiency by submitting a revised Cost Summary and Certification.
+If Respondent fails to cure the deficiency within 30 days after being notified of, and given the opportunity to cure, the deficiency, EPA will recalculate Respondent's costs eligible for disbursement for that submission and disburse the corrected amount to Respondent in accordance with the procedures in ¶ 42 (Timing, Amount, and Method of Phase 1 Disbursement).
 Respondent may dispute EPA's recalculation under this Paragraph pursuant to Section XV (Dispute Resolution).
-In no event shall Respondent be disbursed funds from the River Mile 9 West Project Area Disbursement Special Account in excess of amounts properly documented in a Cost Summary and Certification accepted or modified by EPA.

-45. Costs Excluded from Disbursement.
-The following costs are excluded from, and shall not be sought by Respondent for, disbursement from the River Mile 9 West Project Area Disbursement Special Account: (a) response costs paid pursuant to Section XIII (Payment of Response Costs); (b) any other payments made by Respondent to the United States pursuant to this Settlement, including, but not limited to, any Interest or stipulated penalties paid pursuant to Section XIII (Payment of Response Costs) or XVII (Stipulated Penalties); (c) attorneys' fees and costs; (d) costs of any response activities Respondent performs that are not required under, or approved by EPA pursuant to, this Settlement; (e) costs related to Respondent's litigation, settlement, development of potential contribution claims, or identification of defendants; (f) internal costs of Respondent, including but not limited to, salaries, travel, or in-kind services, except for those costs that represent the work of employees of Respondent directly performing the Work; (g) any costs incurred by Respondent prior to the Effective Date except for approved Work completed pursuant to this Settlement; or (h) any costs incurred by Respondent pursuant to Section XV (Dispute Resolution).
+In no event shall Respondent be disbursed funds from the River Mile 10 West Project Area Disbursement Special Account in excess of amounts properly documented in a Cost Summary and Certification accepted or modified by EPA. - 45.
+Costs Excluded from Disbursement.
+The following costs are excluded from, and shall not be sought by Respondent for, disbursement from the River Mile 10 West Project Area Disbursement Special Account: (a) response costs paid pursuant to Section XIII (Payment of Response Costs); (b) any other payments made by Respondent to the United States pursuant to this Settlement, including, but not limited to, any Interest or stipulated penalties paid pursuant to Section XIII (Payment of Response Costs) or XVII (Stipulated Penalties); (c) attorneys' fees and costs; (d) costs of any response activities Respondent performs that are not required under, or approved by EPA pursuant to, this Settlement; (e) costs related to Respondent's litigation, settlement, development of potential contribution claims, or identification of defendants; (f) internal costs of Respondent, including but not limited to, salaries, travel, or in-kind services, except for those costs that represent the work of employees of Respondent directly performing the Work; (g) any costs incurred by Respondent prior to the Effective Date except for approved Work completed pursuant to this Settlement; or (h) any costs incurred by Respondent pursuant to Section XV (Dispute Resolution).